 How do LLMs handle the interaction between positional relation and semantic relation?
 The attention logit function does not need to be smooth or simple across distances.
 It can be designed with arbitrary complexity so that at every distance $i-j$, the function $w(i-j, \cdot, \cdot)$ behaves drastically differently.
 RoPE adopts a complex design that could theoretically implement (inverse) discrete Fourier transform, allowing it to approximate arbitrary functions with a sufficiently large dimension size.
 Unless otherwise stated, we use the Llama-3.2-7B model as the subject of study and extend results to other models in the Appendix.

 Counter-intuitively, in this section, we reveal that LLMs learn a special feature pattern to empirically simplify the logit function $w(\cdots)$.
 The resulting attention logits can be approximately disentangled as an arithmetic addition of position relevance (determined by $i-j$ and $\vq_i$) and semantic importance (determined by $\vk_j$).
 We will start with an interesting observation of low-rank components in attention maps in Sec~\ref{subsec:real_attention}.
 Taking it as an inspiration, Sec~\ref{subsec:fake_logits} shows how the attention logits can be approximately disentangled into position and semantic-related components.
+Sec~\ref{subsec:alibi} generalizes the discussion to the relative position encoding scheme in general.
 Finally, Sec~\ref{subsec:feature_pattern} shows how LLMs computationally achieve this mechanism by enforcing a special pattern in key and query vectors.